squirrel-prover/squirrel-prover/documentation/sphinx/source/introduction.rst

 You are reading the user's documentation.
 This documentation is not meant as a first introduction to Squirrel; a linear read for people unfamiliar with all the high level concepts will be difficult.
-To discover Squirrel, there are several materials available:
+To discover Squirrel, several materials are  available:

-* For a first high-level introduction to the core concept, we recommend to start with the :ref:`tutorial <tutorial>`.
+* For a first high-level introduction to the core concepts, we recommend to start with the :ref:`tutorial <tutorial>`.
 * Going through the reference manual after or in parallel to this tutorial is then possible.
 * In the squirrel repository, an `example repository
   <https://github.com/squirrel-prover/squirrel-prover/tree/master/examples>`_